openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Decisions can have varying impacts and scopes
 ---------------------------------------------

 The group of impacted individuals for a given decision may vary wildly, and some decisions will necessarily require more input than others.
 A developer iterating on new "green field" code may not need to consult *anyone* except their immediate teammates, whereas a team making changes to a core data model may impact stakeholders and systems throughout the platform, meaning that there will necessarily be significant input into the decision.

 The volume of input may make the latter decision harder to make.
 That the complexity of the decision making process correlates with the impact of the decision indicates we're giving decisions due process.
+An overly complex decision with too many stakeholders may also be an indication that it should be broken down into more manageable pieces.

 Decisions are an opportunity to learn and democratize knowledge
 ---------------------------------------------------------------